 - A spoken-word performance by the poet Kirsi-Marja Moberg.

-- Opening speech from the CEO of the John Nurminen Foundation, Annamari Arrakoski-Engardt.
+- Opening speech from the Mayor of Helsinki Juhana Vartiainen and the CEO of the John Nurminen Foundation, Annamari Arrakoski-Engardt.

 - Krista Mikkonen, Minister of the Environment and Climate Change, will tell us about Finland’s role as a protector of the Baltic Sea.